Updated January 2024

-Ask college representatives about where in Winnipeg you might expect to complete your practicum, how many total hours will be required, and if the placement will demand a full-time commitment.
+Ask college representatives about where you might expect to complete your practicum, how many total hours will be required, and if the placement will demand a full-time commitment.

 Once you've collected answers to these questions, and completed a campus visit to your top colleges, you should have a very good idea of which legal assistant program best fits your needs.

 Looking for more details about what legal assistant training entails?
-Want more information about starting a legal career in Winnipeg?
+Want more information about starting a legal career?

-Take a look at Herzing College's Legal Assistant diploma program, delivered at the Winnipeg campus.
+Take a look at Herzing College's legal assistant diploma program, delivered online.
 Visit the program page for a detailed course list or to chat live with a knowledgeable advisor.
 We're here to help!